jfranciscosousa/jfranciscosousa.com/src/blog/posts/building-and-hosting-discord-bots.md

 The web task boots up a webserver that listens for requests at the port defined on our environment or 4657.
 By default, Heroku adds a `PORT` variable that holds the port we need to bind to.
 On the other hand, the `all` task spawns two processes that will run at the same time.
 One for the webserver and other for the Discord bot itself.
 This will allow us to run the entire thing for free, more details on that later.

-During development, you can always just work on the bot or the webserver, of both at the same time.
+During development, you can always just work on the bot or the webserver, or both at the same time.

 The final step we need is to create the `Procfile`.
 On this file, we specify what Heroku will run.
 In this case, we want Heroku to run everything in one dyno, the `web` dyno.
 Heroku can run multiple `dynos` of different kinds.
 We could even have separate dynos, one for the bot and other for the webserver, but to fit on the free tier, we can only use one without running into limits.